derekShaheen/PluginUpdater/README.md

 **Usage**

-The "Add" tab now supports both regular github urls `https://github.com/doubleespressobro/WheresMyZoom/` and branch specific urls `https://github.com/doubleespressobro/WheresMyZoom/tree/poe2`
+The "Add" tab now supports Git repositories as well as GitHub release links (for example `https://github.com/derekShaheen/Aura-Tracker-Gamehelper2/releases` or a direct release asset URL).
+Release archives are automatically extracted into the `Plugins` folder and remembered so they can be re-downloaded later from the Manage tab.

 **Preview**